 Here at TechLaunch, we take a no-nonsense approach to web dev.
 We don’t waste time with excessive theorizing, learning about “legacy” technologies, or spelling out the “elopment” in web development.
-Our students come to us to help them get into new careers, so we focus on the only things that truly matter: the skills that employers are actually looking for in the 2018 job market.
+Our students come to us to help them get into new careers, so we focus on the only things that truly matter: the skills that employers are actually looking for in the 2018 job market, like for example how TikTok algorithm works.

 We work with dozens of small, medium, and large-scale employers here in Miami, and have placed students in web dev positions throughout the city.
 Through extensive conversations and in-depth hiring processes, we have determined that there are five major skills that employers are looking for in junior web developers.